robjustice/soshdboot/README.md

 The Apple /// has always had the annoying limitation of only being able to boot from the internal floppy drive.
 I have had some thoughts previously on how to allow booting of other devices on the three, and the development of my problock3 driver re kindled these.
-The result detailed here is an updated ROM and version of SOS that allows booting directly of Prodos Block mode cards.
+The result detailed here is an updated ROM and version of SOS that allows booting directly from Prodos Block mode cards.
 Yay, no floppy needed!!

-# Standard Apple /// boot
+## Recap of the standard Apple /// boot

-- 1. The Apple /// includes only 4k of firmware in rom.
+- The Apple /// includes only 4k of firmware in rom.
 This has code to look only to the internal floppy drive for booting.
 After some diagnostic checks are run, it looks to internal floppy drive and loads the bootloader (block0) into $A000.
 It then jumps to the code at $A000 to run the bootloader.

-- 2. The bootloader then loads in block 1, then block 2 through to the last linked block of the directory to address $A200 onwards.
+- The bootloader then loads in block 1, then block 2 through to the last linked block of the directory to address $A200 onwards.
 The volume directory is located on the disk starting from block 2, so this then means the directory blocks are in memory from $A400.
 It searches through these for the 'SOS.KERNEL' filename, and then loads that file into the highest bank determined from its memory test starting at address $1E00.
 Then the sos loader code is run from $1E70.

-- 3. The SOS.KERNEL includes the sosldr code that moves the kernel into the correct memory location in the system bank, and then loads the SOS.DRIVER and SOS.INTERP from the internal floppy.
+- The SOS.KERNEL includes the sosldr code that moves the kernel into the correct memory location in the system bank, and then loads the SOS.DRIVER and SOS.INTERP from the internal floppy.
 The kernel actually includes in itself a driver for the disk3 that has the same structure as any other driver.
 This has DIB's for each of the four floppy drives.
 Once the kernel is loaded, it initialises itself with the first DIB of the internal Disk3 driver and then uses normal SOS system calls to loaded in the SOS.DRIVER and SOS.INTERP files.
 The paths for these files are hard coded into the kernel, .D1/SOS.INTERP and .D1/SOS.DRIVER.
 The SOS.INTERP is loaded first and moved into the highest memory bank.
 The SOS.DRIVER file is loaded next, and each driver is relocated to memory starting from below the interpreter.
 Once the drivers are relocoated, then the kernel is reinitialses to init all of the drivers.
 The sosldr then jumps to the start address of the interpreter and runs the application.

 # The updated Apple /// boot